Serious Threats to Patient Safety!

 Safe Eyes America educational advertising for Virginia.

-The Virginia General Assembly has passed House Bill 213 and Senate Bill 375, dangerous legislation that allows non-surgeons, providers who have never been to medical school, to perform laser surgery on your eyes.
-The bill now sits with the Governor and when signed will become law on July 1.
+The Virginia General Assembly has passed dangerous legislation that allows non-surgeons, providers who have never been to medical school, to perform laser surgery on your eyes.

 Help us spread the word to let other patients know that the safety of their eyes is under threat!